odros/amlo/README.md

 Assuming office on 1 December 2018, the incumbent Mexican president, Andrés Manuel López Obrador (AMLO), is known for his _daily_ early morning press conferences.
 In them, he discusses his administration’s policies, current events and the country’s state of affairs.
 The conferences have garnered a lot of attention from researchers, journalists and students, and there is a lot of interest in performing all sorts of analyses around them.

-Every press conference is transcribed and published online in a blog-like fashion.
+Every press conference is transcribed and published online in a blog-like fashion; [this](https://lopezobrador.org.mx) is one of the sites where they are published.
 In order to enable the aforementioned analyses -our own and those of any other interested party-, collecting them as text files is a necessary first step.
 To further facilitate analysis, a basic parsing of the press conferences in order to detect speakers and remarks would also be required.

 ### Proposal and objectives